browserpad/browserpad/README.md

   * @tabatkins and @bytex64 might have further info.
 It would be nice to get this documented.
-* The data URI approach was neat, but impractical, and was [eventually abandoned](https://github.com/browserpad/browserpad/issues/2) in favor of the regular html file approach.
+* The data URI approach was neat, but impractical, and was [eventually abandoned](https://github.com/browserpad/browserpad/issues/2) in favor of the regular HTML file approach.
 * Browserpad is heavily inspired by the existing (but proprietary) online plaintext editors:
   * [mytextarea.com](http://mytextarea.com)
   * [editpad.org](http://editpad.org)